lootsy/circlefinder/README.md

 # CircleFinder

-This small application helps to build Working Out Loud circles.
+This small application helps to build co-creation circles.